Contexts

 - Select Sensitive or Required for the provided value

-- Select the Override Tye and a description for this selection
+- Select the Override Type and add Selector(s)

 Setting | Description |